Performance of quantum registers in diamond in the presence of spin impurities: Results

 Before we discuss the full system, we benchmark the gCCE via exact diagonalization of a two qubit spin register within a spin-bath consisting of nine impurities.
-Thereby, we assume only one $^{13}C$ to be close to the $\text{NV}^{-}$ comparable to the experimental system of Ref.~\cite{Suter2020} and described by the effective system Hamiltonian via
+Thereby, we assume only one $^{13}C$ to be close to the $\text{NV}^{-}$ comparable to the experimental system of Ref.~\cite{Suter2020} and described by the effective register Hamiltonian via

-where we assume that the nuclear nitrogen spin remains in the state $m_N = 1$ and $N_{zz} = - 1.76$MHz is its diagonal dipole coupling to the NV electron spin \cite{Korener2021}.
+where we assume that the nuclear nitrogen spin remains in the state $m_N = -1$ and $N_{zz} = - 1.76$MHz is its diagonal dipole coupling to the NV electron spin \cite{Korener2021}.

-In the following, we simulate an entanglement gate between the NV and $^{13}C$ in presence of a small spin-bath.
-We show the results for the time evolution of the entanglement process in Fig.~\ref{Fig.2}.
-In (a) and (b), we display the evolution of the $x$- and $z$-component of the nuclear spin due to the pulse sequence on the NV electron spin (the grey line in each plot shows the $S_z$ component of the NV under influence of the pulse sequence).
+In the following, we simulate an entanglement gate between the NV and $^{13}C^{(1)}$ in the presence of a small spin-bath (see App.~\ref{App.C} for the parameters of the pulse sequence).
+We start with a sparse bath of $^{13}C$ nuclear spins and show the evolution of the sequence in Fig.~\ref{Fig.2}.
+In (a) and (b), we display the evolution of the $x$- and $z$-component of the nuclear spin in the register, due to the pulse sequence on the NV electron spin (the grey line in each plot shows the $S_z$ component of the NV under influence of the pulse sequence).
 In (c), we show the logarithmic negativity ($E_N$) as a measure for the entanglement in the system.
 This quantity is suitable to quantify the bipartite entanglement also for mixed density matrices and is defined as